swasthiik/swasthiik/README.md

 # 💫 About Me:
 Hey there!
-I'm Swasthik, a final-year Engineering student and passionate Machine Learning enthusiast.
-I love building real-world projects that blend data, AI, and human behavior — from detecting emotional loops to understanding complex societal patterns through data.<br><br>Currently, I'm sharpening my skills in Python, AI/ML, and ethical hacking.
-I believe in learning by doing, and my GitHub reflects that — with hands-on projects ranging from mental health detectors to behavior tracking apps.<br><br>🔍 Always exploring new ideas.<br>🤝 Open to collaborations.<br>📈 Learning something new every day.<br><br>
+I'm Swasthik, a recent Engineering graduate and passionate Machine Learning enthusiast.
+I love building real-world projects that blend data, AI, and human behavior — from detecting emotional loops to understanding complex societal patterns through data.

+Currently, I'm sharpening my skills in Python, AI/ML, and ethical hacking.
+I believe in learning by doing, and my GitHub reflects that — with hands-on projects ranging from mental health detectors to behavior tracking apps.<br><br>

 ## 🌐 Socials: